jo/couch-daemon/README.md

 ### Commandline
 couch-daemon makes it easy to test your daemon via commandline. couch-daemon detects if it has been started interactively.
+(Use `--daemon` argument for testing CouchDB os daemon interaction.)

-It then parses commandline options and prints out log messages to console.
+When running interactively couch-daemon parses commandline options and prints out log messages to console.

 ## Daemons in the wild